joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/04/briefing/california-covid-restrictions-warner-bros-stimulus.html?searchResultPosition=7

 **The President and Pre-Emptive Pardons**\
-`President Trump has discussed insulating his children and personal lawyer from criminal charges that have yet to be brought.
+`President Trump has discussed insulating his children and personal lawyer from criminal charges that have not yet been filed.
 Here’s a look at what he could do in his final days.`\
 https://nytimes.com/2020/12/04/podcasts/the-daily/donald-trump-pardons.html?searchResultPosition=8

 **The Puzzle of Low Interest Rates**\